AndreyKovalevskiy/BulbaTalks/docs/CONTRIBUTING.md

 Read about issue estimation in the [SCRUM_PROCESS.md](https://github.com/dersim-davaod/CocoaHeads-iOS-School-Twitter-project/blob/master/docs/SCRUM_PROCESS.md) file.

-4. The issue will closed, when PR merging
+4. The issue will closed, when PR merging.

 ### Pull Request